 Indoor air quality (IAQ) is a high profile issue that affects million of workers around the world.
 The World Health Organization estimates that as many as 30% of new and remodeled buildings world wide can be classified as “problem buildings” – where productivity is impaired by poor IAQ.

-Many issues can affect building air quality – volatile organic compounds (VOCs), formaldehyde, particulate matter, mold and moisture intrusion, even poor ventilation.
-These issues often find their way into the courtroom and property owners, occupants, attorneys lenders are all drawn into the equation.
+Many issues can affect building air quality – volatile organic compounds (VOCs), formaldehyde, particulate matter, mold and moisture intrusion, and poor ventilation.
+These issues often find their way into the courtroom where property owners, occupants, attorneys lenders can all be drawn into the equation.
 The EI Group, Inc. provides comprehensive Indoor Air Quality services, from initial building screening, to air testing, problem building resolution, and litigation support.
 Our scientists have advised NIOSH, CDC and other federal agencies, on indoor air quality, and have conducted hundreds of problem building investigations.

 Let EI professionals assist you in providing effective Indoor Air Quality services, including:

 - · LEED EQ 3.2 Credit Testing and Analysis

 - · “Problem Building” Investigations

 - · Mold and Moisture Intrusion Investigation and Remediation

 concern.
 Once I called EI, they were quick to respond to the job site, had little to no lead time and were able to not only take initial samples prior to the project beginning, but also share results in a day to ease the client’s mind on SERVPRO’s processes.
 I cannot say enough good things about EI, their quick response and guidance throughout the project was key in my success for restoring the Edgecombe County Courthouse “Like it Never Even Happened.”